egonelbre/egonelbre.com/content/draft/demystifying-technical-debt.md

 There are several interesting observations here.

 When there's a breakthrough in technology (e.g. ease of Go cross compilation, React model), people realize that there's a much better way to do something - hence, they feel that their project has technical debt and they should fix it.
 Although, the effort to maintain the project hasn't changed.
 Only the expectation has changed.
+In principle, the technical debt increased because people learned something new.

 Borrowing "technical debt" is also nicely explained with this way of thinking.
 Instead of perceived effort and ideal effort changing separately, they are changed together.
 Or in other words, we increase perceived effort while knowing that ideal effort is lower.